stevepurdie/saap-docs/content/legal-documents/gtc.md

 1. **Scope of Services**

     1. The scope of services provided by STAKATER is determined by the specific details outlined in the contractual orders, service descriptions, and relevant [Service Level Agreements (SLAs)](sla.md).

-    1. Both Parties agree to collaborate on related activities and, persuant to statements of work [Service Level Agreements (SLAs)](sla.md) to this Agreement.
+    1. Both Parties agree to collaborate on related activities and, pursuant to statements of work [Service Level Agreements (SLAs)](sla.md) to this Agreement.

     1. Any services provided by STAKATER under this Agreement shall be known as the "**Services**".